19hours/sg-statutes/Acts/Sale of Food Act.md

 ### Persons to whom directions may be given

 10A\.
-The Authority may give a direction under this Part to all or any of the following, individually or as a class:
+The Director-General may give a direction under this Part to all or any of the following, individually or as a class:

 (a) a licensee;